-When I went to University, I remember a classmate of mine sharing that when she was about 7 years old, she had drawn a self-portrait, picturing herself as a white girl, with straight blonde hair, and blue eyes — even though she was a young black girl, with brown kinky hair, and dark brown eyes.
+When I went to University, a classmate of mine shared a self-portrait she drew when she was 7 years old.
+The picture was of a white girl with straight blonde hair and blue eyes — even though she was a young black girl, with brown kinky hair, and dark brown eyes.

 “Because,” she told me, “I wanted to believe that I was pretty, and that I was good, and all of the images I had seen showed only white girls that way.”

 Minorities (and women, and the LGBTQ+ community for that matter) have been notoriously unrepresented or misrepresented by Hollywood.
 In 2015, it came to wide attention that there was almost no representation of black, Asian, or Latinx nominees.

 In 2015’s “Hollywood Diversity Report,” UCLA researchers analyzed around 200 movies released in 2012 and 2013 and 1,000 TV programs airing for 2012-13 season.
 They found that while minorities make up approximately 40 percent of the population, minorities directed just 17.8 percent of theatrical films in 2013 and represented only 8 percent of film studio senior management.

 No surprise then that the New York Film Academy found that black actors played only 12.4 percent of speaking characters from the top 500 grossing films of 2007-2012, while 75.8 percent of these roles were portrayed by white characters.

 The fictional world acts as social proof of existence